seetadev/deep-learning-sca/README.md

 The best-performing architecture is then selected and retrained on the full profiling dataset to obtain the final model.

-Finally, the trained model is applied to the attack dataset, where performance is measured using Guessing Entropy (GE), resulting in a vulnerability score that quantifies the leakage of the target system.
+Finally, the trained model is applied to the attack dataset, where performance is measured using Guessing Entropy (GE), resulting in a vulnerability score (VS) that quantifies the leakage of the target system.

 ## Per-Dataset Performance